levibotelho/levibotelho.github.io/_posts/2014-06-19-c-remove-diacritics-accents-from-a-string.md

 title: ! '[C#] Remove diacritics (accents) from a string'
 category: Development
 tags: [c#, unicode, encoding]
+description: This is one of those things that should have a built-in method in C#, but doesn't.
+Luckily, the solution isn't very complicated.
+Plus, learn a bit about Unicode!
 comments: true
 share: true
 ---